 Bluehost Review: Hosting Features

-Bluehost offers a wide range of hosting plans and web hosting services, including:
+Bluehost offers a wide range of hosting plans and services, including:

 - Shared web hosting

 - Woocommerce web hosting

 - Virtual private server hosting

 - Dedicated hosting

 We’ll look at the details of each later in this article…

 The Shared plans are by far the most popular, so we’ll use these as the baseline for investigating Bluehost’s features.